Set Up a License Server on a Mac

 As the account manager, how can I set up a License server on a Mac for sharing a Floating SnapGene license?

-These instructions are for Floating licenses only, NOT for standard licenses
+These instructions are for shared (Floating) licenses only, NOT for standard subscription or permanent licenses.

 Go to the Login Page

 For this procedure, you must be the account manager for the SnapGene licenses in order to download the install files for the FlexNet Server.

 Go to snapgene.com, and click on the Manage My Account link in the upper right corner.

 Enter the email address and password for the account manager.